How to Practice Drums in an Apartment

 If practicing in your apartment proves too challenging, consider these alternatives:

-Local Parks: Take a practice pad and sticks to a park for an outdoor session.
+• Local Parks: Take a practice pad and sticks to a park for an outdoor session.
+It might also make for a viral video if you record yourself :)

-Drumming Workshops: Join drumming classes or community groups where you can practice with others.
+• Workshops: Join drumming community groups where you can practice with others.

 8. Respect Noise Regulations